 In addition to the M.D. degree, Geisel medical students participate in the following degree programs:

 The MD-PhD program is committed to training physician-scientists for the 21st century who will provide excellent patient care, lead discovery in biomedical disease-oriented research, advocate for basic and translational biomedical research, and take leadership roles in biomedical research and the delivery of health care.
 For more information, visit the MD-PhD program website or call (603) 650-1505.

-The MD-MBA program is coordinated with with Dartmouth’s Amos Tuck School of Business Administration.
+The MD-MBA program is coordinated with Dartmouth’s Tuck School of Business.
 It is designed to create leaders in health care and medical administration and in entrepreneurial ventures in the pharmaceutical, biotech, and medical-product industries.
-For more information, visit the Tuck School of Business at Dartmouth or call (603) 646-3162.
+Students apply to the Tuck School during their second year of medical school.
+The MD-MBA program admits up to 6 students per year and is typically completed in either five or six years.
+For more information, visit the MD-MBA Program website at Dartmouth or call (603) 650-1505.

 Health policy programs